interlark/SimplePHPAPI/readme.md

 $ sudo chmod 777 files
 ```

-The next step of our installation will be: choosing you database (I suggest MySql), creating new schema ***db_xsolla*** and import the dump I leaved for you - ***"db_xsolla.sql"***.
-I'm sure you can easely can get this step.
+The next step of our installation will be: choosing you database (I suggest using MySQL DBMS), creating new schema ***db_xsolla*** and import the dump I leaved for you - ***"db_xsolla.sql"***.
+I'm sure you can easily get this step.

 After that you have to configure apache for this project.
 You know, the API works through HTTPS, and traffic between you and server is compressed.
 So make sure you enabled ***mod_rewrite***, ***mod_deflate***, ***mod_ssl*** for the server.

-First of all, we want user to me comfortably redirected to https protocol, if he tried to use methids via http.
+First of all, we want user to comfortably redirected to https protocol, if he tried to use methids via http.
 Let's configure the http site version first.
 Create configuration and enable the site.

 ```sh
 sudo su